kucherenko/cli-typescript-starter/README.md

 To contribute to this project or customize it for your needs, consider the following guidelines:

 1. **Code Styling:** Follow the predefined code style, using Prettier for formatting and ESLint for linting, to ensure consistency.
+2. **Commit Messages:** We use `commitizen` and `commitlint` to ensure our commit messages are consistent and follow the conventional commit format, recommended by `@commitlint/config-conventional`.
+To make a commit, you can run `pnpm commit`, which will guide you through creating a conventional commit message.
-2. **Testing:** Write unit tests for new features or bug fixes using Jest.
+3. **Testing:** Write unit tests for new features or bug fixes using Jest.
 Make sure to run tests before pushing any changes.
-3. **Environment Variables:** Use the `.env` file for local development.
+4. **Environment Variables:** Use the `.env` file for local development.
 For production, ensure you configure the environment variables in your deployment environment.
+5. **Husky Git Hooks:** This project utilizes Husky to automate linting, formatting, and commit message verification via git hooks.
+This ensures that code commits meet our quality and style standards without manual checks.
+The hooks set up include pre-commit hooks for running ESLint and Prettier, and commit-msg hooks for validating commit messages with `commitlint`.

 ## Contributing

 Contributions are welcome!
 If you'd like to improve this CLI TypeScript starter, please follow the standard fork-and-pull request workflow.
+Here are a few guidelines to keep in mind:

-Make sure your contributions adhere to the project's coding standards, include tests if applicable, and are properly formatted and linted.
+- Make sure your code adheres to the project's coding standards, including using Prettier for code formatting and ESLint for linting.
+- Follow the conventional commit format for your commit messages.
+This project uses `commitizen` and `commitlint` with the `@commitlint/config-conventional` configuration, enforced by Husky git hooks.
+- Include tests for new features or bug fixes when applicable.
+- Ensure your changes are properly formatted and linted before submitting a pull request.

+By adhering to these guidelines, you help maintain the quality and consistency of the project, making it easier for others to contribute and for users to understand and utilize the project effectively.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

 ## Author